Samk13/linux-pop-os-notes/setup.md

 # Setup

-short notes on installing various packages and tools
+Short notes on installing various packages and tools

 ## Brew